TRHeliad/startup/notes.md

 | Internet    | IP              | Establishing connections              |
 | Link        | Fiber, hardware | Physical connections                  |

+# Web Servers
+This is a server that accepts connection over the HTTP application protocol.
+It used to be that entire servers would be dedicated to one web server application.
+Now the servers can run multiple web server applications among other things.
+Different *web services* can be hosted on separate ports and then a *web service gateway* can direct the client to one of the ports based on their request.
+The web service gateway is just hosted on the HTTPS port 443.
+**Microservices** are services which serve a single functional purpose.
+They are useful because they can be essentially replicated to run in many virtual environments so that you can serve many users at once.
+The **serverless** concept is basically that abstract away the server so that you are just mapping a request directly to a function through the web service gateway.

 # Domain names
 You can use the console command `dig` to find the ip addresses associated with a domain name.
 A root domain is a seconary level domain and a top level domain.
 Top level domains are things like `com`, `edu` and `net`.
 Example root domain: `amazon.com`.
 After that, there are subdomains of which there can be multiple.
 Like the `cs` in `cs.byu.edu`.
 Or you could have `react.simon.cs260.click`.